lorin/booknotes/Engineering-Safer-World.md

 ## Notes (from A New Accident Model for Enigneering Safer Systems)

 Redundancy may even increase risk by adding complexity.
-All software problems detected during the flight testing of a NASA experimental aircraft suing two versions of the computer based control system resulted from errors in the rdundancy management system added to protect against software errors - the much simpler control software itself worked perfectly.
+All software problems detected during the flight testing of a NASA experimental aircraft using two versions of the computer based control system resulted from errors in the redundancy management system added to protect against software errors - the much simpler control software itself worked perfectly.
 Overconfidence in redundancy and misunderstanding of the failure modes of software-implemented components has played an important role in recent aerospace accidents, such as the loss of the